MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/experiment.md

 - [Traffic Split Percent](#trafficsplitpercent)

 ## <a name="basecampaignid"></a>Base Campaign Id
-The Bing Ads identifier of the campaign used as the base for the experiment campaign.
+The Microsoft Advertising identifier of the campaign used as the base for the experiment campaign.

 You can create up to 10 nonconcurrent experiments per base campaign.
 In other words multiple experiments for the same base campaign cannot have overlapping time intervals.